AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 -   Images can be used to create ECS instances, whereas snapshots cannot.
 -   A snapshot can be a data backup of the system disk or a data disk of an ECS instance, whereas an image must contain the system disk data of an ECS instance.
 -   Snapshots can be used only to restore data of disks on existing instances, whereas images can be used to replace the system disks of other instances or create instances.
 -   Images and snapshots apply to different scenarios.
-Here are some scenarios to which snapshots and custom images are suited:
+The following section describes some scenarios to which snapshots and custom images are suitable:

     Snapshots can be used to: